 Diarrhea is a common problem seen in veterinary clinics.
 In fact, it is one of the most common reasons people take their cat to the vet.
-What Is Diarrhea?
+What Is Diarrhea in cats?

 Diarrhea is the act of having abnormally loose or liquid stools.
 This can also be associated with an increased frequency of bowel movements.
 Some cats will have a large amount of liquid or abnormally loose stools once and others will have semi-formed stools frequently with straining.
-What Causes Diarrhea?
+What Causes Diarrhea in cats?

 Diarrhea results from excessive water content in the feces and it is an important sign of intestinal disease in cats.